HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/rxjs.md

 ```

-Event handler for delete can look like below
+The event handler for delete can look like the below.
 ```ts
 deleteTodoEvent = events.createDeleteEvent(this.disconnected$);